DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 Benefactor tables are currently available for purchase at $2,500.
 Guests at Benefactor tables will be invited to a private meet-and-greet pre-reception with Yaa Gyasi from 11:30 a.m. to 12 noon, and receive a signed copy of <em><a href="/catalog/work/44303">Homegoing</a></em>.
 Each Benefactor table host will receive a picture of their guests with Yaa Gyasi.
 Single tickets will go on sale, pending availability, in February.

+Yaa Gyasi is a recipient of the National Book Foundation's 2016 "5 Under 35" Award, and was just named to the _Forbes_ 30 Under 30 List.

 <br />
 <div class="row margin-bottom-20">
 <div class="col-md-3">